tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 received records.
 Records that are too old to fit in the window and records that have previously been received are silently discarded.
-The replay detection feature is optional, since packet duplication is not always malicious, but can also occur due to routing errors.
+The replay detection feature is optional, since packet duplication is not always malicious but can also occur due to routing errors.
 Applications may conceivably detect duplicate packets and accordingly modify their data transmission strategy.